mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curves_docker.rst

 .. meta::
    :description:
-        Overview of the animation curves docker.
+        Overview of the Animation Curves docker.

 .. metadata-placeholder